zacharygriffee/rpc-async-webworker-with-transfer/api.md

 #### Parameters
 - `WorkerConstructor`: `Function` - A function that returns a new Web Worker instance.
 - `poolSize`: `Number` (optional) - The number of workers to create.
-Defaults to half of the hardware concurrency or a maximum of 4 workers.
+Defaults to half of the hardware concurrency or a minimum of 4 workers.

 ### `addTask(method, args, type)`